-As stated above, one of the responsibilities of citizenship is volunteering to help others.
+A good citizen volunteers to help others.
 Consider having your Webelos den come up with Community service Projects this month (and in the future) to exercise one of their "citizenship responsibilities."
 This also plays into the Boy Scout Law - "A Scout is helpful."